 The Company has entered into a swaption agreement with a bank (Swaption Counterparty) whereby the Swaption Counterparty has the option to require the Company to enter into an interest rate swap to pay LIBOR and receive a fixed rate of 5.26%.
 This is a European option and is open for a two hour period on February 26, 2014 after which it expires.
 The notional amount of the underlying swap is \$106,800,000 with an effective date of February 28, 2014 and an expiration of February 26, 2021.
 If the Swaption Counterparty exercises the swaption, the underlying swap effectively offsets the Company's 5.26% pay fixed LIBOR swap from February 28, 2014 to February 26, 2021.

-Notes to Interim Consolidated Financial Statements (Tabular amounts in thousands of United States dollars, except per share amount and number of shares)
+(Tabular amounts in thousands of United States dollars, except per share amounts and number of shares)